The Best Compact SUVs for Small Families and Urban Living

 A dual-income household with two toddlers replaced a mid-sized SUV with a Honda CR-V Hybrid.
 The main pain point was the "stroller-groceries" conflict.
 The CR-V’s 1,113-liter cargo space allowed for a double stroller and a full week of Costco supplies simultaneously.
 The family reported a 40% increase in fuel efficiency during winter idling periods, thanks to the hybrid battery managing the heater more effectively than a traditional engine.

-Comparison of Leading Urban Compact SUVs
+Leading Compact SUVs

 Model Name Length (mm) Cargo Volume (Liters) City MPG (Est.) Top Feature for Families